Contact

 Chance of a place at university

-You can estimate your own chances of gaining a study place based on the data of applicants from the previous winter semester.
-The Medi-Ranger is available for this purpose.
-You can enter your data there and find out whether you would have been offered a place to study medicine last year.
-Please note that this may be different in future application procedures.
+You can estimate your chances of securing a place based on data from applicants in the previous winter semester.
+The Medi-Ranger tool is available for this purpose.
+You can enter your details there to determine whether you would have secured a place on a medical degree course last year.
+Please note that this may differ in future application procedures.

-Central Study and Career Counselling of the University of Oldenburg (ZSKB)
+Study and Career Counselling Service at the University of Oldenburg (ZSKB)

 NC (Numerus Clausus)